 The Egyptian leader said Cairo wanted more cooperation between the Nile basin nations rather than unilateral moves and uncooperative competition that leave limited and inadequate results in both size and scope.

-Egypt's delicate food balance has come into focus since the Russia-Ukraine war halted its wheat imports from the two nations, which normally account for 80 percent of the country's wheat imports.
+Egypt's delicate food balance has become more apparent since the Russia-Ukraine war halted its wheat imports from the two nations, which normally account for 80 percent of the country's wheat imports.